TheClav/UW-Madison-Campus-Path-Finder/README.md

 the thrid displayes a summary of all the buldings, paths, and costs.
 These results are then passed to the Frontend which are then displayed.
 The Frontend code creates a display and then changes based on various inputs.

-*See the video file above for a full demonstation of the functionaliy*
+*See the video demo file above for a full demonstation of the functionaliy*